-I started this month celebrating Greta Garbo with an article on one of her early silent films, The Mysterious Lady (1928).
-Now, it’s time for my Star Spotlight on the elusive Swedish star.
+I started this month of Greta Garbo with an article on one of her early silent films, The Mysterious Lady (1928).
+Now I’ll cover the fascinating life of the elusive Swedish star.

 The future Hollywood star was born Greta Lovisa Gustafsson on September 18, 1905, in Stockholm, Sweden.
 The youngest of the three Gustafsson children, Greta and her family lived in poverty in Stockholm’s slums.
 When Greta was fourteen, her father, always of poor health, passed away.
 The tragic event marked the end of Greta’s formal education, something she remained self-conscious about all her life.

 With the death of her father, Greta took a job as a tvalflicka, or lather girl, in a local barbershop, humble career beginnings for the woman who would soon be the world’s most renown movie star.

 Young Greta was next a salesgirl at the Swedish Department store, PUB.
 In addition to her sales responsibilities, Greta appeared in some promotional films for PUB products.
 Already harboring hopes of an acting career, to Greta, these advertising shorts seemed a realization of her dreams.

 Perhaps surprisingly, at this time in her life, the future screen goddess was considered an average looking girl, with a figure verging on the plump side.
 Indeed, the Swedish actor featured alongside Greta in these PUB film shorts complained to the director that: